Collisionless and Decentralized Formation Control for Strings: Time-asymptotic behavior

 \section{Time-asymptotic behavior}

 Having characterized the well-posedness of the trajectories of the system \eqref{main_eq}, we now turn our attention to the study of flocking emergence within the controlled string.
 In a flocking configuration, all agents travel with the same constant velocity, and as a direct consequence the distance between agents remain constant.
-We provide a rigorous asymptotic flocking estimate for the system \eqref{main_eq}.
+Let us recall our energy functionals